American Airlines Flight 191: Memorial

 For 32 years, the victims had no permanent memorial.
 Funding was obtained for a memorial in 2009 through a two-year effort by the sixth-grade class of Decatur Classical School in Chicago.
 The memorial, a 2 ft concave wall with interlocking bricks displaying the names of the crash victims, was formally dedicated in a ceremony on October 15, 2011.
 The memorial is located on the south shore of Lake Opeka, at Lake Park at the northwest corner of Lee and Touhy Avenues, two miles east of the crash site.
 A remembrance ceremony was held at the memorial on May 25, 2019, the 40th anniversary of the accident.

 Thirty victims whose remains were never identified are buried at Green Hills Memorial Park in Rancho Palos Verdes, California.
 The site of the crash was redeveloped around March 2021, and has been named the future site of an interchange for Interstate 90/Interstate 490.

 Investigation

 The disaster and investigation received widespread media coverage.
-The impact on the public was increased by the dramatic effect of an amateur photo taken of the aircraft rolling that was published on the front page of the Chicago Tribune on the Sunday two days after the crash.
+The impact on the public was increased by the dramatic effect of an amateur photo taken of the aircraft rolling was published on the front page of the Chicago Tribune on the Sunday two days after the crash.